CarleneCannon-Conner/hackernews-node/README.md

 <sup>The command also created the file `.env`.
 Please note that`.env` is NOT included in this repo as it can contain secret tokens.
 Also note that `.env` has been added to `.gitignore` to prevent the accidental pushing of `.env` to a public repo.</sup>

+### Set up Environment Variables
-Please rename`example.env` to `.env`
+Rename`example.env` to `.env`

 There are currently 2 variables in this file that are used by this application.
-Go ahead and alter them as required.
+Alter them as required.

 ### Migrate db to prisma